 This course aims at enabling the fundamental understanding of the digital communication systems.
-After an overview on basic probability and random processes, the module will cover different modulations and their optimal decision rules, with an emphasis on signal space representation.
+After an overview on basic probability and random processes, the course will cover the modulation and demodulation.
 Then, performance analyses under additive white Gaussian noise channel and fading channel are examined.
 This is followed by topics on spatial diversity and channel equalisation.